Coping With Epilepsy Epilepsy Research Program

 and he/she may be able to deal with this or send you

-to a neurologist-Specialist who deals specifically with
+to a Neuro-Specialist who deals specifically with

 Women's issues of those who have Epilepsy.
 (Of